racket/rhombus/rhombus/0000-rhombus.md

 [annotations-and-the-dot-operator]: annotations-and-the-dot-operator

-Besides structure types defined with `struct`, a few predefined annotations work with the `-:` and `::` annotation operators, including `Integer` (meaning exact integer), `Number`, `String`, `Keyword`, and `Any` (meaning any value).
+Besides classes defined with `class`, a few predefined annotations work with the `-:` and `::` annotation operators, including `Integer` (meaning exact integer), `Number`, `String`, `Keyword`, and `Any` (meaning any value).